Skip to main content

 Yes, LawVu supports role provisioning through AzureAD and OKTA.

 Please note that enabling SCIM role provisioning will disable the ability to change and assign roles within the LawVu platform.
-The legal team member with administrative access usually does this task manually in LawVu.
+The legal team member with administrative access does this task manually in LawVu.
 Please liaise with your legal team and clarify how roles should be assigned in LawVu before configuring the next step.

 Does LawVu support JIT (Just In Time) user provisioning through SAML claims?

 Yes, this standard is supported.
 Please note that with JIT there are certain limitations.
-Even though it is possible to create users through JIT provisioning after a successful login, it is not possible to disable a user’s account in LawVu via JIT.
+Even though it is possible to create users through JIT provisioning after a successful login, it is not possible to deactivate a user’s account in LawVu via JIT.

-Obsolete accounts must be manually disabled by the client's administrator within LawVu under the user management section.
+Obsolete accounts must be manually deactivated by the client's administrator within LawVu under the user management section.
 If this is delayed, there can be confusion.
 Once a user's account has been disabled by IT in the company's system, then login to LawVu will be denied.
 However, the person who left will still have an active account in LawVu and will also appear as an assignable resource under Matters and Contracts.

 Does LawVu support multiple domains on the same Lawvu instance?